-United is back with another short-term mileage sale in which it’s offering MileagePlus members bonuses of up to 85% through 27 August.
-Compared to some of the airline’s more recent sales this is a definite improvement (and may offer good value for some) but it’s not the best deal we’ve seen this year.
+United is back with another short-term mileage sale in which it’s offering MileagePlus members bonuses of up to 85% through 19 November.
+Compared to some of the other sales we’ve seen United offer this year this doesn’t offer miles at the cheapest rate we’ve seen but, if you desperately need United Miles right now, this isn’t a bad price to pay.

-- Bonus miles count towards the 175,000 mile annual limit per account.
+- Bonus miles count toward the 175,000-mile annual limit per account.

-- Purchase up to 175,000 miles per account per calendar year.
+- You may purchase up to 175,000 miles per account per calendar year.

-- Credit card will be billed immediately upon purchase.
+- The credit card used in the transaction will be billed immediately upon purchase.

 - GST/HST is charged to Canadian residents.